We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets. Our minimum commercial

-Buying an office, retail shop, factory or warehouse isn’t as straight forward as buying a residential investment property but we know some banks that can lend to a SMSF to buy commercial real estate.
+Buying an office, retail shop, factory or warehouse isn’t as straight forward as buying a residential investment property, but we know some banks that can lend to an SMSF to buy commercial real estate.

 How much can I borrow?

 - Borrow up to 75% of the value of a commercial property (even with bad credit).

 - Borrow up to 80% of the value of a residential property.

 - Borrow up to $10 million (higher on a case by case basis).

 - Loan terms of up to 30 years for commercial security properties (>20 years is case by case).

 - Discounted interest rates are available from some lenders.